Analysis: In debate, a last chance for Trump to define Biden

 On Twitter and at campaign events, the president has for months lobbed an array of attacks on Biden, targeting his lengthy career in Washington and floating unsubstantiated claims about his son Hunter’s business ties to Ukraine.
 With time running out, some of Trump’s attacks have become more spurious, including an assertion that Biden may be on drugs during the debate.
 There is no evidence to support Trump’s claim and it appears to be an attempt to preemptively explain away a strong performance by his Democratic opponent.

-So far none of the attacks have had the resonance of Trump’s scathing critiques on his 2016 GOP primary rivals and ultimately, Clinton.
+So far none of the attacks have had the resonance of Trump’s scathing critiques on his 2016 GOP primary rivals and, ultimately, Clinton.
 He hammered Clinton relentlessly as a “crooked,” calculating and secretive politician — attacks that had added resonance with some voters late in the campaign after WikiLeaks revealed hacked emails detailing the inner workings of her campaign and then-FBI Director James Comey revived questions about a private email server she used as secretary of state.

 “He was successful in making the race more about Hillary Clinton in 2016 than it was about himself,” said Newhouse, the Republican pollster.
 “This year it’s been a struggle to do that.”